Monasterolo21/Monasterolo21/README.md

 - 🏃‍♂️ 2 times marathon finisher with a passion for endurance sports
 - 💪 Weightlifting enthusiast who believes in balanced mind-body wellness
 - 🇮🇹 Proudly working to improve Italian workplace culture
-- 🤖 MSc in AI, currently exploring the intersection of technology and human wellbeing with code and no-code tools
+- 🤖 MSc in AI at the University of Turin
 <br />
 <br />